Devon128/CAPSTONE-/README.md

 # April 15
 We're finished with the code side of things.
 We are still working on getting everything to work with a battery rather than using the cord and plugging it into the computer in order to have power.
 Then after that we would be completely done with the prototype and fixing up our final adjustments if needed.

+# April 17
+ We forgot about one thing and its lazer cutting out our new and improved wall peice.